dy/sprae/r&d.md

 ? what if we avoid scope inheritance mechanism (what's the real use for it?) and instead just make reactive store object, so that :with directive subscribes to any input props, but "shadows" subtree?
   ? are there uses for inheritance

+?
+Do we need scopes at all?
+Only for the purpose of autoinit?
+- it seems scopes can introduce more confusion and mess in templates: indicating full paths is more beneficial
+  + unless we introduce proper ":with="item.x as x""

 ## [ ] Should we inherit values from `init` in `sprae(el, init)`, instead of creating a snapshot of reactive values in `init`?